Medan LRT: Infrastructure

-The LRT will use a Bombardier B700 rolling stock similar to the Docklands Light Railway (DLR).
-It will have a maximum speed of 80 km/h.
+The LRT's rolling stock will have a maximum speed of 80 km/h.
+In accordance with Pandjaitan's request on utilizing mostly local components, the traction motor was planned as a joint production by Pindad and Bombardier Transportation, with the aluminium bogie by Inalum.
+Industri Kereta Api would oversee the production of the traction motor, as well as create the carriages.
 With 20 units, it cost Rp 488.016 billion.
+One vehicle will be able to capacitate 200-300 passengers, with 20-25% seated.

 All stations will be infill and elevated, with the tracks spanning 41.3 km in total.
 The LRT was initially announced to comprise 22 stations from the southwest to northeast of Medan, forming one line.
 Later, however, it was expanded to three: